-Since 2010 RDA Hunter has delivered the ME Program which provides thousands of high school students with educational and industry pathways to help them with a career in the advanced manufacturing industry.
-This program operates in partnership with Government and Catholic Education departments, TAFE, HunterNet, Newcastle University and over 25 industry partners.
+Since 2010 RDA Hunter has delivered the ME Program which provides thousands of high school students with educational and industry pathways to help them with careers in a wide range of industries.
+This local initiative operates in partnership with over 40 schools from government, independent and Catholic sectors and committed industry partners.
 It has increased the uptake of HSC science, technology, engineering and mathematics (STEM) subjects and delivers essential skills for the region's future.
-In 2013 RDA Hunter was honoured by the prestigious Community Contribution category of The Australian Business Awards for its innovative work on the ME Program.
+The ME Program's senior school subject iSTEM, helps deliver the outstanding results of this initiative.
+Incorporating mechatronics, aerodynamics, engineering, 3DCAD/CAM and motion modules, iSTEM is taught in more than 90 schools nationally.